- Course at a Glance

 With this qualification you will have acquired the essential knowledge which underpins both this and other fields of engineering.
 More importantly, you will have become an industrial automation technologist.

-This program requires the completion of 240 hours of relevant industrial experience in an engineering environment under professional supervision.
-Two periods/units are allocated as time in which to achieve this.
-An industrial experience research project unit will provide you with the tools needed to meet your professional technologist and engineering outcomes.
-In addition, the program will also entail a hands-on workshop, which will be used to verify your hands-on work skills.
-If you already have experience relevant to any of the above, you may apply to have credit granted by completing the associated recognition of prior learning form to demonstrate that your experience is of a sufficient nature and standard
+The BSc will include two short, well-defined periods of industrial experience in an engineering environment.
+It will also entail a hands-on workshop which will be used to verify your hands-on work skills.
+If you already have relevant experience you may apply to have credit granted by completing the associated recognition of prior learning form to demonstrate that your experience is of a sufficient nature and standard.

 Recognition of Prior Learning and Exemptions